Milton254/Movie_Studio_Project/README.md

     -Box Office Mojo CSV files
     -IMDB

-From the data im.db has the a database with 8 tables contains movie ratings, directos,writers,persons.
+From the data im.db has the a database with 8 tables contains movie ratings, directors,writers,persons.

 Box Office **.csv** format has column of studio, movies produced, and gross revenue.
 This information guides to understand the type of movies that are doing well in the movie industry.